rundeck-plugins/h2-v2-migration/README.md

-# h2-v2-migration
+# H2 V1 to V2 Migration Script
-Migration Script and instructions for migrating from H2 V1 to V2
+Migration Script and instructions for migrating Rundeck instances running using H2 database from V1 (version less than 4.1.0) to V2 (versions 4.1.0 and older)

 # Preparation: